 Why would a God like that do such a thing?
 If I knew the answer to that question, I would probably have to be GOD too!

-I don’t have the precise answer but I do know that within the parameters of his character, knowing all that He does know, this was the best way for it to happen for His glory.
+I don’t have the precise answer but I do know that within the parameters of his character, knowing all that He does know, this was the best way for it to happen for His glory and my good.

 Of course I did NOT like it, but I know that God was not blinking or taking a nap when it happened.
 It did not catch Him by surprise.
 I am comforted by the fact that He is in control even when events in my life are not in my control!
 I no longer had to do the mental gymnastics, sorting through all the “what-if’s” of his situation.
 (What if my mom had returned when he knew he was in trouble?
 What if his secretary had realized and called 911?
 What if the clot had been in a slightly different place than the “widow-maker” location?)
 I no longer had to struggle with these questions.
 I could just let GOD be GOD!
 Writing it out here makes it sound much easier than it was in real life!